Boost Your Resume Game!

 Supplement your self-learning efforts with structured courses or training programs tailored to your desired hard skills.
 Online platforms offer a wealth of resources, from beginner to advanced levels, covering a wide range of technical subjects.

 Reflect on your learning journey to identify specific challenges or pain points you encounter while developing your hard skills.
+A simple way to keep this organised is a skills matrix for roles so you can see what to practise next.
 Whether it's mastering complex algorithms, understanding statistical concepts, or navigating coding syntax, pinpointing areas of difficulty allows you to focus your efforts more effectively.

 The most effective way to design your resume is by leveraging the right mix of hard skills and strategic placement of the same.
 The hacks below will help you do so with ease: